Get Going Guide (2026)

 You don’t need to master every statute.
 But you do need to know what each gauge on your dashboard means so you can steer with confidence.

-Every case runs on three main highways, usually in this order:
+Every case runs on three main gauges, usually in this order:

-Judges apply one standard above all: the child’s best interest.
+Judges apply one standard above all on the Kids Gauge: the child’s best interest.

 What Courts Look For

-• Ability to manage conflict without harming the kids
+• The ability to manage conflict without harming the kids.

-• Reliability in handling daily needs, school, meals, doctors
+• Reliability, so the children’s daily needs, school, meals, doctors get handled smoothly.

 Custody Basics

-• Legal custody: Who makes major decisions (often joint unless safety is an issue)
+• Legal custody: Who makes major decisions?
+(Often this is a joint responsibility unless safety is an issue.)

-• Parenting time: The actual schedule.
-Not just a 50/50 split on paper, courts prioritize what works in practice.
+• Parenting time: This takes the form of an actual schedule, it’s not just a 50/50 split on paper.
+Courts prioritize what works in practice.

 Child Support

-• Formula applies to combined parental income up to $183,000
+• A basic formula applies to combined parental income up to $183,000.

-• Above that: judge decides based on lifestyle and needs
+• Above that: The judge decides amounts based on lifestyle and needs.

-• Updated every March 1 of even years
+• Amounts are updated every March 1 in even years.

 Spousal Support (Maintenance)

-• Above that: judge decides based on marriage length, lifestyle, sacrifices, earning capacity
+• Above that: The judge decides what will be paid based on marriage length, lifestyle, the recipient’s sacrifices and their earning capacity.

 Taxes

-New York follows equitable distribution, fair division, not necessarily 50/50.
+New York follows equitable distribution, fair division that is not necessarily 50/50.

 Common Traps

-• Mixing funds: When separate and marital money are combined, courts usually treat it all as marital property
+• Mixing funds: When separate money and marital money are combined, courts often treat the entire amount as marital property.
+To prove otherwise, you may need clear and convincing evidence that certain funds remained separate.

-• Marital home: A separate down payment can be reimbursed, but appreciation during the marriage is marital
+• Misunderstanding their interest in the marital home: A separate down payment can be reimbursed, but the house’s appreciation during the marriage is marital property.

 Special Situations

-• Pets: Decided under a “best interest” test, who actually cared for the pet, not just whose name is listed
+• Pets: Ownership is decided under a “best interest” test, who actually cared for the pet, not just whose name is listed.

 Quick Dashboard Recap

-• Child support formula up to $183K combined income
+• The state’s child support formula is in force up to $183K combined income.

-• Spousal support formula up to $228K payor income
+• The state’s spousal support formula applies up to $228K payor income.

 Critical Reality Check: Formulas set baselines, but judges have broad discretion.
-Your behavior, credibility, and specific facts can matter as much as the numbers.
+Your behavior, credibility, and specific facts of your case can matter as much as the numbers.

-Timing Note: Custody, support, and property decisions often take months, sometimes more than a year, depending on whether you settle or go through litigation.
+Timing Note: Custody, support, and property decisions often take months, sometimes more than a year to finalize, depending on whether you settle or go through litigation.

 Bottom Line

-Your legal dashboard isn’t the full repair manual, it’s the gauges that tell you where you stand.
-If you understand how kids, money, and property are assessed, you can make better choices, avoid costly detours, and move forward with clarity and dignity.
+Your legal dashboard is not a full repair manual.
+It is more like a set of gauges that show you where you stand.
+When you understand how kids, money, and property are measured, you can make smarter choices, avoid costly detours, and move forward with clarity and dignity.
+For example, if there are no children and both spouses can support themselves, the only gauge you may need to focus on is dividing property.

 Step 6: Discovery and Financial Disclosure